The Network, Inc.

-The Network Inc. is a technology and services company that develops and delivers integrated GRC solutions designed to help organizations mitigate risk and promote organizational compliance.
-The Network's solutions are based on proprietary SaaS-based technology and expert-level services.
-The company uses the phrase "Protect, Detect, Correct" to describe how its solutions enable global enterprises and institutions manage risks posed by fraud and unethical conduct.
+The Network, Inc. is a technology and services company that develops and delivers integrated GRC solutions designed to help organizations mitigate risk and promote organizational compliance.
+The network's solutions are proprietary SaaS-based technology.
+The company uses the phrase "Protect, Detect, Correct" to describe its solutions.

-The Network current client base includes approximately 3,400 global organizations across a wide variety of industries and includes approximately half of the Fortune 500, representing almost 27 million employees worldwide.
+The Network's current client base includes approximately 3,400 global organizations across a wide variety of industries, representing almost 27 million employees worldwide.

 History

-The Network was founded in 1982 by Ralph Childs, a former FBI Special Agent, who implemented the first 24/7 anonymous reporting system to allow employees to bring unethical and illegal activities to their employers’ attention without fear of reprisal.
+The Network was founded in 1982 by Ralph Childs, a former FBI Special Agent, who implemented the first 24/7 anonymous reporting system that allows employees to bring unethical and illegal activities to their employers’ attention without fear of reprisal.
 Childs, then principal of security consulting firm Childs Associates, incorporated the new venture under the name National Business Crime Information Network, Inc., which soon became known by the shortened name, The Network.
-Soon thereafter, the company realized the need to make all employees more aware of organizational ethics programs and initiated a series of awareness and communications products (″Prevention SystemSM″), as well as ethics training materials to meet these requirements.
+Soon thereafter, the company realized the need to make all employees more aware of organizational ethics programs and initiated a series of awareness and communications products (Prevention SystemSM), as well as ethics training materials, to meet these requirements.